joinpursuit/Pursuit-Core-Web/fundamentals/git_and_github/README.md

  create mode 100644 README.md
 ```

+Now our changes are saved locally to our computer.
+All we've done is commit an empty file, but we're off to a good start!

 At this point, we can use `git log` to see a record of our commit:

 ```bash